sourcegraph/handbook/content/departments/support/tools/index.md

 ### GitHub Repository for Support Tools

 The [Support Tools GitHub Repository](https://github.com/sourcegraph/support-tools-internal) contains tools built by the CS team that provide values when supporting our customers.
-This repository is private, and you are welcome to add your projects to this repository, but please speak to Virginia about your ideas and plans before development starts to avoid possible conflicts.
+This repository is private, and you are welcome to add your projects to this repository, but please speak to the Support Team Director (TBD) about your ideas and plans before development starts to avoid possible conflicts.

 > NOTE: Please avoid working directly on the main branch.